Playing in the NBA is really tough. It’s even tougher when you have been the best player on your team your whole life.

 Jackson left Kansas after one year and was drafted #4 by the Suns in 2017.

 #3 pick in 2017 NBA draft to Suns.
 Jackson’s tenure in Phoenix was highlighted by inconsistency on the court and trouble off of it.
 After two years with the Suns, he was traded to the Memphis Grizzlies in 2019 and made little impact.
-He enters the 2020 season as a member of the Detroit Pistons.
+He played for the Pistons in 2021, carving out a nice role while playing 25 mpg and averaging 13.4 ppg.

 2015 – Ben Simmons